-- Completion of three terms for full-time program students and five terms for part-time program students (by the time of departure) - At least 24 credits completed including core courses. - $\cdot$ Fall Students: by the time of application - · Spring Students : by the time of departure - CGPA of at least 3.5 or above - TOEFL: CBT 213 / iBT 79~80 / IELTS 6.0 or above
+- Completion of three terms for full-time program students and five terms for part-time program students (by the time of departure) - At least 24 credits completed including core courses. - · Fall Students: by the time of departure - · Spring Students: by the time of application - CGPA of at least 3.5 or above - TOEFL: iBT 79~80 / CBT 213 / IELTS 6.0 or above

-3. Duration of Exchange Program: One term or one full academic ye
+3. Duration of Exchange Program: One term or one full academic year